 Cardiac Care Unit

 The Hans Hecht Cardiac Catheterization Laboratory at the University of Chicago, under the leadership of Drs.
 Atman Shah and Sandeep Nathan, performs nearly 2,500 procedures annually and provides the full spectrum of catheter-based and hybrid treatment options for patients with complex cardiac and vascular disease.
-General Cardiology Fellows become proficient in the performance of diagnostic coronary angiography, right heart catheterizations, endomyocardial biopsies, intra-aortic balloon pump placement, temporary pacemaker implantation, and the interpretation of coronary and peripheral angiography as well as complex hemodynamics.
-In addition to complex coronary artery interventions, General Fellows are exposed to peripheral (including carotid, renal, iliac, femoral, and infrapopliteal) and structural (transcatheter aortic valve implantations, aortic/mitral valvuloplasty, and ASD/VSD/PDA/PFO closures) interventions.
+General Cardiology Fellows become proficient in the performance of diagnostic coronary angiography (both femoral and radial access), right heart catheterizations, endomyocardial biopsies, mechanical circulatory support devices (ranging from intra-aortic balloon pumps to Impellas to percutaneous LVADs), temporary pacemaker implantation, and the interpretation of coronary and peripheral angiography as well as complex hemodynamics.
+In addition to complex coronary artery interventions, General Fellows are exposed to peripheral (including carotid, renal, iliac, femoral, and infrapopliteal) and structural (transcatheter aortic valve implantations, aortic/mitral valvuloplasty, mitral clips, and ASD/VSD/PDA/PFO closures) interventions.
 A significant emphasis is placed on understanding interventional decision-making and judgment in addition to the safe and effective performance of these procedures.

 During this rotation, fellows serve as the point person for all inpatient and emergency department cardiovascular consultations.
 Working closely with a faculty member to help lead a team of residents and medical students, the consult fellow plays the primary role in patient triage, approach to diagnostic testing, and management.
-The consult fellows also take on a primary role in the education of the team which includes medical students and residents.
+The consult fellows also take on a primary role in the education of a consult team comprised of includes medical students, interns, and residents.

-In this rotation, fellows spend time with in our nationally renowned Section of Cardiac and Thoracic Surgery, under the direction of Dr Val Jeevanandam.
-Fellows go the operating room to observe a full spectrum of cardiac surgeries including valve replacements/repairs, open and minimally invasive coronary artery bypass grafting, congenital heart disease repair, and VAD implanations.
+In this rotation, fellows spend time with in our nationally renowned Section of Cardiac and Thoracic Surgery, under the direction of Dr. Val Jeevanandam.
+Fellows scrub in the operating room to observe a full spectrum of cardiac surgeries including valve replacements/repairs, open and minimally invasive coronary artery bypass grafting, congenital heart disease repair, VAD implantations and transplants.
 In addition, fellows participate in all aspects of inpatient pre and post-operative care.

 Congestive Heart Failure and Transplantation

-The University of Chicago Echocardiography Laboratory, under the Director of Dr. Roberto Lang, annually performs more than 12,000 echo procedures, including TTE, TEE, Stress, 3D, and contrast echocardiography.
+The University of Chicago Echocardiography Laboratory, under the Director of Dr. Roberto Lang, annually performs more than 15,000 echo procedures, including TTE, TEE, Stress, 3D, and contrast echocardiography.
 Fellows on this rotation become skilled in all aspects of the performance and interpretation of transthoracic and transesophageal imaging.
 Our laboratory is a national leader in 3D echocardiography pioneering many of 3D techniques, and fellows gain unique exposure to the use to 3D in both TTE and TEE.
 With the election of advanced clinical training in echo in the 3rd year, fellows are eligible to sit for the National Board of Echocardiography.
-In addition, fellows will gain exposure to all aspects of performance and interpretation of cardiac CTA and cardiac MRI.

 Nuclear Cardiology and Stress Testing

 In this rotation, fellows will spend time in the University of Chicago Nuclear Cardiology laboratory, which performs over 3000 nuclear cardiology procedures per year.
 Fellows supervise exercise and pharmacologic nuclear stress tests and learn contraindications, complications, and all aspects of interpretation of stress testing.
-Fellows will also become proficient in the performance, interpretation and diagnostic and prognostic implications of SPECT myocardial perfusion imaging as well as first pass and equilibrium RNA.
-Fellows learn all aspects of radiation safety and by choosing to do advanced rotations in their 3rd year will be eligible to sit for the certification board in nuclear cardiology.
+Fellows will also become proficient in the performance, interpretation and diagnostic and prognostic implications of SPECT myocardial perfusion imaging as well as equilibrium RNA (MUGA).
+Fellows also participate in the our Cardiac Positron Emission Tomography (PET) program for evaluation of inflammatory cardiomyopathies such as cardiac sarcoidosis and for myocardial viability assessment.
+Fellows learn all aspects of radiation safety and by choosing to do advanced rotations in their 3rd year will be eligible to sit for the Certification Board in Nuclear Cardiology.

-In this rotation, fellows attend outpatient clinics with Dr Michael Davidson (advanced lipidology), Dr Matthew Sorrentino (all aspects of cardiovascular prevention), and Dr George Bakris from the Section of Endocrinology (advanced hypertension).
-In addition, fellows attend cardiovascular genetics, participate in our cardiac rehabilitation program, and gain exposure to outpatient vascular imaging.
+In this rotation, fellows attend outpatient clinics with Dr. Michael Davidson (advanced lipidology), Dr. Matthew Sorrentino (all aspects of cardiovascular prevention), and Dr. George Bakris from the Section of Endocrinology (advanced hypertension).
+In addition, fellows participate in outpatient clinics focused on vascular medicine, weight loss/nutrition, sleep medicine, and genetics.
+Fellows our cardiac rehabilitation program, and gain exposure to outpatient vascular imaging.
 This is an extremely popular 1-month rotation in which fellows gain an understanding of the pathophysiology as well as the diagnostic and therapeutic approaches to all aspects of the primary and secondary prevention of cardiovascular disease.

 Outpatient Continuity Clinic